jkunisak/rna_sequencing_workflow_marthlab_rotation/README.md

 1) Copy the raw fastq files into the `fastq_files` directory (see below)
 2) Subdirectories in the `output` folder will be made automatically by the pipeline
 3) Files in the `reference` directory include the reference genome, transcriptome, and index files for alignment.
 Please see commands below to obtain and index these files.
-4) `Scripts` directory contains all of the R scripts that the pipeline uses.
+4) `scripts` directory contains all of the R scripts that the pipeline uses.
 Get these files from the GitHub repo.

 See the commands below to make and supply the necessary files to the directory:
 ```